top of page

 Final note

-Registering an ABN is one of the simplest parts of starting a business, but it feels overwhelming when no one explains it properly.
-A quick Google search can have you paying double by clicking on business sites geared to confuse you into purchasing services you don't necessarily need.
+Registering an ABN is one of the simplest parts of starting a business.
+Yet, it feels overwhelming when no one explains it properly.
+A quick Google search can lead to confusion and unnecessary expenses.

 With that said, anyone in Australia can register your ABN or business name with your approval.
-Seeking help with this isn't a failure; but knowing the steps of the process will hopefully save you in the long run for paying more for services than is needed.
+Seeking help with this isn't a failure.
+Knowing the steps of the process will hopefully save you from paying more for services than necessary.

 If you are stuck, confused, or worried about doing it wrong, that does not mean you are bad at business.
 It means the system assumes knowledge you were never taught.